Statement on revised wolf-related legislation in Washington

 Our staff have been hard at work in Olympia this month, meeting with state legislators and colleagues in the conservation and ranching communities to provide input on legislation that continues to support the sustainable recovery of wolves in the Northwest, while also addressing the concerns of folks who live, work and recreate in wolf country.

 As of Tuesday March 3rd, we are continuing to support Substitute House Bill 1676; funding new studies that help the state and other stakeholders better understand the impact wolves have or do not have on deer, elk, moose and other ungulate populations.
+Carnivore recovery and management needs to be successful for all wildlife, including ungulates and other prey species.
+Solid scientific data helps make reaching that goal possible.
 This legislation was strengthened by involving the University of Washington predator ecology lab and specifying the type of peer review that the study will use.

 We remain strongly in opposition to Senate Bill 5583; opening up state endangered or threatened species, including but not limited to wolves, to regional or local delisting and the premature removal of protections needed for their recovery.